shuzhao-li-lab/metDataModel/README.md

         experiment
         empirical compound

-## All annotation functions are in mass2chem package.
+Try to keep the core models minimal.

-Change metDataModel -> mass2chem
+Leave index functions in util or applications.